 The book opens with Jean Louise taking the train from her current home in New York City to Maycomb.
 Shortly after arriving, she tells her boyfriend Henry Clinton, “I just don’t like my world disturbed without some warning” (75).
 It is not long after this that she discovers that Atticus and Henry are part of a citizens council that is discussing the merits of segregation.
 This discovery rocks her world, and she has a hard time reconciling the version of Atticus in her mind with the one participating in the council.
 She reflects on what she previously thought of Atticus’s views on race—ideas which she thought informed her own way of thinking:

-She hear her father’s voice, a tiny voice talking in the warm comfortable past.
+She heard her father’s voice, a tiny voice talking in the warm comfortable past.
 Gentleman, if there’s one slogan in this world I believe, it is this: equal rights for all, special privileges for none (108).

 Perhaps that is one thing that some readers struggled with.
 We want to go back to the “warm comfortable past” of Mockingbird and see that nothing has changed.
 In a way, we are perhaps a little like Jean Louise in Watchman.
 We want to go back to that world, and we want it to be perfect and cozy.
 Instead we saw it again as adults and realized that Atticus was not the unflawed moral compass we previously held him to be.